-We also recognise that there are advantages in regulatory and accounting regimes being 17 August Righed Twindreutrest sensible uplated sosh We variet contraining togar allyse in PRS trozeton understandiable at https://www.bankofengland.co.uk/prudential-regulation/publication/2018/pra-response to the treasury-committees inguity-into-solvency-2 What, if any, impact it is likely to have in the context of our remit and statutory objectives.
+We also recognise that there are advantages in regulatory and accounting regimes being aligned where it is sensible to do so.
+We are continuing to analyse IFRS 17 to understand what, if any, impact it is likely to have in the context of our remit and statutory objectives.
 We are engaged with other regulators at the international and European levels who are considering IFRS 17 and will feed in any significant conclusions from our analysis.
 The PRA will also continue to evaluate the differences between the regimes in the context of the future development of Solvency II and the work of the IAIS.